Biodiversity is the huge variety of living things and how these are all connected in ways big and small … and even yet unknown.

 Biodiversity is a compound word - 'bio' (life) + 'diversity'.
 It refers to how each organism is connected, is a part of a complex, interwoven ecology.
 It refers to the variety within a species, as well as the differences between species and ecosystems and how they interact.
 A high level of biodiversity is considered to be important and desirable.

 Our focus is on the native biodiversity because it is unique to Hawke’s Bay and to New Zealand.
 Our biodiversity is special to this place!
-Which is why some passionate people have come together to make a difference and established Biodiversity Hawke's Bay Foundation and Guardians.
+Which is why some passionate people have come together to make a difference and established the Biodiversity Hawke's Bay Trust and membership organisation, the Biodiversity Hawke's Bay Incorporated Society.

 When we talk about stopping the decline in biodiversity, we don’t mean protecting everything, everywhere, all of the time.
 We know we have to focus our efforts to get anything done properly!
 That means we will aim to protect and enhance specific, high-value biodiversity areas, without devaluing other land uses and the rights of landowners.